Hotline Phone Numbers

 Safe Horizon not only helped fulfill the empty promises of her traffickers, but empowered Angela with the tools she needed for starting a new life.
 Angela says she considers the staff at Safe Horizon a second family and that she is well on her way to writing her own destiny.

-- Help provide services for human trafficking victims
+- Help us provide services for victims of human trafficking